 Now that I’ve built up all this suspense, I’ll keep you waiting for a liiittle longer.

-You see, your typical Aloo Gobi consists of all the usual suspects – onions, tomatoes, ginger, garlic, green chili pepper, spices, the works.
+Your typical Aloo Gobi consists of all the usual suspects – onions, tomatoes, ginger, garlic, green chili pepper, spices, the works.

-And while this Aloo Gobi boasts all the aforementioned ingredients, it is elevated with black seeds (kalonji), an extra sprinkle of fresh coriander powder, and it’s finished off with a secret ingredient…
+While this Aloo Gobi boasts all the aforementioned ingredients, it is elevated with black seeds (kalonji), an extra sprinkle of fresh coriander powder, and it’s finished off with a secret ingredient…

 Now you might be thinking…soy sauce in a South Asian dish?